straightvisions/plugin_sv_forms/readme.txt

     * Thank You Message Block
     * User Mail Block
     * Admin Mail Block
+* Input Blocks will notify the user, if an input name already exists inside the current form.

 ### Various

 * Deactivated the feature that input names will be automatically generated, when the input label is updated, due to possible workflow problems.

+### Bug Fixes

+* Prevents form id override when using a form as reuseable block.

 = 1.4.12 =